DevarasettiKarthik/Selection-Sort-Java/README.md

 - Reads the size of the array
 - Stores elements in an array
 - Finds the minimum element in the unsorted part
-- Swaps it with the first unsorted position
+- Swaps it with the first unsorted element
 - Repeats the process until the array is sorted

 ## Input Format